ericjohannesson/natural-deduction/README.md

         Parses proof contained in file and creates a directory for each immediate sub-proof containing a file called 'proof.txt'.
-Also prints main proof to to a file called 'proof.txt', and puts everything in path-to-directory.
+Also prints main proof to a file called 'proof.txt', and puts everything in path-to-directory.

         Does it recursively for each sub-proof if '-R' is provided.